MicrosoftDocs/power-automate-docs/articles/desktop-flows/build-custom-selectors.md

 The **Equals to** operator makes the selector search for a specific hard-coded value.
 Although this functionality is effective in static applications, hard-coded values can be a barrier in dynamic applications.

-You can use the **Contains** operator to locate elements that don't have fixed values but always contain a specific keyword.
-For example, you can apply the **Contains** operator in the Notepad selector to make it work with all Notepad windows.
+Use the **Contains** operator to locate elements that don't have fixed values but always contain a specific keyword.
+For example, apply the **Contains** operator in the Notepad selector to make it work with all Notepad windows.

 ![The Contains operator in the Notepad selector.](media/build-custom-selectors/contains-operator-notepad-selector.png)